Why become an electrical engineer? I can think of 10 solid reasons, and that’s if electricity and magnetism don’t

 I remember in college, many of my classmates switched majors after their first year.
 Those notorious weed-out classes are the real deal.
 And once you start working as an efficient engineer, you’ll face a whole new set of challenges.
 The work can be unforgiving and highly demanding.
 To make matters worse, you’ll compete against an oversupply of workers and machines.

-BUT, if you put in the work, you’ll create job security.
+But, if you put in the work, you’ll create job security for yourself.
 You’ll also become difficult to replace.
 Because great electrical engineers are rare.
 And this is key, given electrical engineering has a bright future.

 #7 Entrepreneurial grooming

 The journey to becoming an electrical engineer crosses over perfectly to entrepreneurship.
 The following are some examples of how:

 - Relentless studying teaches you how to grind through business challenges

 - Endless researching, helps you find solutions to hairy business questions

-- Understanding difficult technical concepts help you quickly learn business concepts
+- Understanding difficult technical concepts will help you quickly learn business concepts

 - Analytical training, helps you rationally approach business problems

 What’s more, your technical knowledge will prepare you for any tech-driven business.
 By deeply understanding technical subjects, you gain an edge over your competition, especially those who only have a business background and an MBA.

-You can work closely with engineering teams in the trenches, to solve problems.
-In return, you gain greater creative control in projects, which is priceless.
+So you can work closely with engineering teams in the trenches, to solve problems.
+In return, you gain greater creative control of projects, which is powerful.

 #8 Understanding the world around you